 Source: Paul A. Pautler, “A History of the FTC’s Bureau of Economics,” in Healthcare Antitrust, Settlements, and the Federal Trade Commission (Emerald Publishing Limited, 2018).

-The work of these agencies has also been undermined by other, non-antitrust related legislation.
-For example, for decades the FTC Bureau of economics conducted a series of so called 6(b) and other studies where the agency requested information from private parties and issued encompassing reports on the competitive status of many sectors of the US economy.
-However, the number of such studies greatly declined after the 1980’s (and in particular after the 1990’s), as the economics staff of the FTC was cut more than in half—from 204 in 1981 to 89 in 1990—with the remaining personnel being allocated to the increasingly workload of economics analysis in merger review and litigation support.
-This in part also reflected severe limitations on the FTC’s ability to gather data due to the requirements of the Paperwork Reduction Act of 1995.
+The work of these agencies has also been undermined by other, non-antitrust-related legislation.
+For example, for decades the FTC Bureau of Economics conducted a series of so-called 6(b) and other studies where the agency requested information from private parties and issued encompassing reports on the competitive status of many sectors of the US economy.
+However, the number of such studies greatly declined after the 1980s (and in particular after the 1990s), as the economics staff of the FTC was more than halved—from 204 in 1981 to 89 in 1990—with the remaining personnel being allocated to the increasing workload of economics analysis in merger review and litigation support.
+This in part also reflected severe limitations to the FTC’s ability to gather data due to the requirements of the Paperwork Reduction Act of 1980.
 This statute requires most Federal agencies to obtain special authorization from the Office of Information and Regulatory Affairs (OIRA), part of the Office of Personnel Management (OMB), whenever they request information from a large number of private parties.
 The approval process is so burdensome the government itself estimates it takes between six to nine months per request.
 While it was not directly targeting anti-monopoly studies—already in decline at the time—the act was a final act to further weaken industry studies relying on private data.